Rotation Schedule

 Morbidity and mortality conference is held weekly.
 Cases are presented and discussed in an educational and constructive format with an emphasis on adult learning.

 Grand rounds are held 2-3 times per month.
-Most are given by Spartanburg Regional faculty, faculty from MUSC, and outside speakers.
+Most are given by Spartanburg Regional faculty, faculty from MUSC and outside speakers.
 PGY-4 and PGY-5 residents are encouraged to give one grand round each year.

 A general surgery conference is held weekly.
 Classic general surgery topics are presented with a discussion guided by the attending faculty.
-The format is one of interactive learning using the SCORE resident curriculum and the American College of Surgeons Weekly update.
+The format is one of interactive learning using the SCORE resident curriculum and American College of Surgeons Weekly update.

-Monthly practice mock oral exams are given for senior-level residents
+Monthly practice mock oral exams are given for senior-level residents.

 Monthly General Surgery Journal Club meets to develop skills in reading and understanding literature and research findings.
+These are typically held at a local restaurant and sponsored by industry.

 An annual GME research day showcases residents’ research.